occisn/excel-problem-solving/README.md

 When possible, several such solutions are presented:
 - spreadsheet capabilities (use of rows and columns)
 - one-liner based on recursion
-- one-liner based on array formulas: recursion converted into SEQUENCE+REDUCE
-- one-liner based on array formulas: SEQUENCE etc.
+- one-liner based on array formulas based on `SEQUENCE`, etc.

 ## Table of contents